 Miraculously, medieval Bayeux was spared from wartime bombing and was the first town to be liberated during the Battle of Normandy.
 Stop in Bayeux to see the city’s highlight—the Tapestry Museum, home to the 1,000-year-old Bayeux Tapestry depicting the exploits of William the Conqueror.
 Travel north to commemorate World War II at the British Cemetery, then continue to Caen to visit the Memorial Museum devoted to “history for peace.”
 Time permitting, you may visit Arromanches late this afternoon.
 (B,D)

 A poignant, inspiring day features the sites where Allied forces overcame overwhelming odds to alter the course of World War II.
 Visit Pointe du Hoc, where American Rangers scaled towering cliffs to establish a beachhead; Utah Beach; and Ste-Mère-Eglise, where the 82nd Airborne Division successfully parachuted on June 5, 1944.
 End the day at the American Cemetery overlooking Omaha Beach in Colleville.
 With its endless rows of white marble crosses and Stars of David, this moving site honors nearly 10,000 soldiers who are buried here.
 (B,L,D)

-As you head to Paris today, visit the picturesque port town of Honfleur, featuring colorful houses with slate-covered frontages.
-Continue to the village of Giverny to visit the home and gardens of Impressionist artist Claude Monet.
+This morning visit the village of Giverny and visit the home and gardens of Impressionist artist Claude Monet.
 Walk amid his gardens to see the familiar lily pond and Japanese footbridge of his paintings, and see his home, now restored to its original design.
-Arrive this evening in Paris at your well-located hotel near the Champs-Élysées.
+Arrive late this afternoon in Paris at your well located hotel near the Champs-Élysées.
 Dinner tonight is on your own in this culinary capital.
 (B)